The thought of having to go through a web design project strikes fear in the hearts of seasoned business owners and startups everywhere.

 The traditional design process requires lots of time (going months without ever seeing the finished product), goes over budget (requiring more and more of your revenue) and is based on a whole lot of assumptions, which are basically horse puckey (or what the industry likes to call, an educated guess).

-The good news is, there’s a new kid on the block that’s making waves – and for good reason.
+There is some good news.
+There’s a new kid on the block that’s making waves.

 It’s growth-driven design (GDD), and it’s positioning itself to take over the web design process, giving traditional design the proverbial kick to the curb.